hectoxor/WhatsappBot/README.md

 # WhatsappBot
-For the Group id, you must type id of the group, where you want to type your message.
+For the Group id, you must type id of the group, where you want to send your message.
 Install packages, open the program and type:
 1) Hours
 2) Minutes